tlspuffin/tlspuffin/README.md

 * Uses the [LibAFL fuzzing framework](https://github.com/AFLplusplus/LibAFL)
 * Fuzzer which is inspired by the [Dolev-Yao symbolic model](https://en.wikipedia.org/wiki/Dolev%E2%80%93Yao_model) used in protocol verification
 * Domain specific mutators for Protocol Fuzzing!
 * Supported Libraries Under Test:
   * OpenSSL 1.0.1f, 1.0.2u, 1.1.1k
   * LibreSSL 3.3.3
   * wolfSSL 5.1.0 - 5.4.0
 * Reproducible for each LUT.
-We use Git submodules to link to forks this are in the  [tlspuffin organisation](https://github.com/tlspuffin)
+We use sources from forks this are in the [tlspuffin organisation](https://github.com/tlspuffin)
 * 70% Test Coverage
 * Writtin in Rust!